GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 #### Writing to the cache

 Adding an entry will add the new item to the database.
-Once created, the id return from the database will be updated to a new object with the entries attributes.
-This new object will be added to the Memorystore cach with the appropirate Time-to-live (TTL) value.
+Once created, the ID return from the database will be updated to a new object with the entries attributes.
+This new object will be added to the Memorystore cache with the appropriate Time-to-live (TTL) value.

 ```java
 /** Import the Jedis library */